Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-In South Korea, the Act on Disclosure of Information by Public Agencies protects the right of citizens to access public information, which can be obtained online or in person.
+The Act on Disclosure of Information by Public Agencies protects the right of citizens to access public information, which can be obtained online or in person.
 According to the act, government agencies must respond to requests within 15 days and are required to provide all requested public information, except when protected for reasons of national security.
-In 2012, South Korea submitted its first action plan as part of its membership in the Open Government Partnership (OGP), an international initiative by which governments commit to increasing transparency and accountability to citizens.
-President Park, after taking office in early 2013, announced an initiative called Government 3.0, which is aimed at transforming the country’s system of information disclosure.
-Her announcement was followed by the new Act Promoting Availability and Use of Public Data, passed in October as a foundational step in the initiative.
-The first OGP progress report for the country, assessing progress in the years 2012 and 2013, cautioned that the government’s intentions were not accompanied by strong action, as proposed legislation often lacks clarity in assigning responsibility to specific agencies and fails to set definite pathways for citizens to access information.
-A current obstruction to journalistic access to information already exists in the country’s press club system, as many ministries only permit journalists who are members of these clubs to gain access to interviews and briefings.
+After taking office in early 2013, President Park announced an initiative called Government 3.0, which is aimed at transforming the country’s system of information disclosure.
+South Korea submitted its first action plan in 2012 to the Open Government Partnership (OGP), an international initiative under which governments commit to increasing transparency and accountability to their citizens.
+In 2014, the OGP issued a letter of caution to the Korean government for its failure to consult civil society when designing measures to provide citizens with access to information.
+A current obstruction to journalistic access is the country’s press club system, which allows only members to obtain certain interviews and deep background briefings with senior government officials.

-Cases of physical violence or harassment of journalists are rare, and no cases were reported in 2013.
+Cases of physical violence against or harassment of journalists are rare, and no cases were reported in 2014.